These FAQs should answer most of your questions, but if there is something more you want to know you can always contact us for more information.

 All dogs should be tested for heartworm infection before starting a preventive program.
 In a small percentage of ivermectin/pyrantel treated dogs, digestive and neurological side effects may occur.

-®HEARTGARD Plus is a registered trademark of Merial, Inc.
+HEARTGARD is a registered trademark of Boehringer Ingelheim.